 The government website provides a helpful calculator tool which estimates the amount of child maintenance the CMS will determine should be payable: Calculate your child maintenance - GOV.UK (www.gov.uk).

-Where the CMS have determined that the paying parent’s income exceeds the maximum level assessable under their formula (£156,000 gross per year), the court can make a ‘top-up’ order.
+When the paying parent’s income exceeds £156,000 gross per year, the court can make a ‘top-up’ order.
 The court has wide discretion to determine the amount of child maintenance payable in these circumstances.
 In recent years, Mostyn J in particular has driven change in this area, setting out the Household Expenditure Child Support Award (HECSA) and the Adjusted Formula Methodology (AFM).

 The court can make an order in relation to private school fees, detailing who is to pay them, how they should be paid, and for how long.
 The CMS do not have this power.